• Skip to primary navigation

 • Or frozen for 2-3 months.

-• Reheat by bringing to a gentle boil and reheating for a few minutes until piping hot throughout, stir frequently and add extra vegan cream, milk or vegetable broth if required.
+• Reheat by bringing to a gentle boil and reheating for a few minutes until piping hot throughout, stir frequently and add extra vegan cream, milk or vegetable stock if required.

-• The creamy white sauce can also be prepared without the beans and mixed with vegan cheese or nutritional yeast flakes to create the best vegan cheese sauce that is amazing mixed with macaroni for a quick mac and cheese, or poured over cauliflower for an easy cauliflower cheese.
+• The creamy white sauce can also be prepared without the beans and mixed with vegan cheese or nutritional yeast flakes to create a vegan cheese sauce that is tasty mixed with cooked macaroni pasta for a quick mac and cheese, or poured over cauliflower for an easy cauliflower cheese.
+You can double up the sauce recipe and if you would like a thinner sauce stir through extra milk.

-• Use a vegan chicken flavour stock or broth if available, such as OXO meat-free chicken stock cubes which can be found in Asda or Tesco [UK].
+• Use a vegan chicken flavour stock if available, such as OXO meat-free chicken stock cubes which can be found in most supermarkets including Asda and Tesco [UK].

 • Looking for a vegan white gravy and biscuits recipe?
-The creamy white vegan sauce recipe can be prepared separately and used as a vegan home-made white gravy to pour over American biscuits, or for a biscuit alternative bake a batch of these Buttermilk Scones.
+The sauce recipe can be prepared minus the beans, and used as a vegan home-made white gravy to pour over American biscuits, or for a biscuit alternative bake a batch of these Buttermilk Scones.
+You can double up the recipe to create more sauce.

 Nutrition